O. J. Simpson: Marriages to Marguerite Whitley and Nicole Brown

 According to Sheila Weller, "[Simpson and Brown] were a dramatic, fractious, mutually obsessed couple before they married, after they married, after they divorced in 1992, and after they reconciled."
-In the June 3, 2024 edition of People, Brown's sister Denise stated that Simpson was at times volatile to Brown early into their relationship, including on one occasion in 1977 where he "flipped out" and "had her upstairs in the bathroom crying.
-He said, 'You embarrassed me. after seeing Nicole kiss a mutual male friend on the cheek after she and her family went to upstate New York to attend a Buffalo Bills game which Simpson was playing in.
+In the June 3, 2024, edition of People, Brown's sister Denise stated that Simpson was at times volatile to Brown early into their relationship, including on one occasion in 1977 where he "flipped out" and "had her upstairs in the bathroom crying.
+He said, 'You embarrassed me. after seeing Nicole kiss a mutual male friend on the cheek after she and her family went to upstate New York to attend a Buffalo Bills game that Simpson was playing in.

 Brown claimed that by the end of 1989, police had visited her and Simpson's house eight times for domestic violence calls, and they did not help her in any of them.
 On December 31, she phoned the police, saying that she thought he was going to kill her.
 She was found by officers hiding in the bushes outside their home, "badly beaten and half-naked."
 Authorities said Simpson had "punched, slapped, and kicked" her.
 Simpson sped away from the officers in his car, but eventually he pleaded no contest to spousal abuse.
 Simpson was given two years' probation, 120 hours of community service, and he had to donate $500 to a battered women's shelter.
 Brown filed for divorce on February 25, 1992, citing irreconcilable differences.
 This was after finding out about an alleged year-long affair Simpson had had with model Tawny Kitaen.